heroiclabs/nakama-docs/docs/install-server-cli.md

 ## `doctor`

-Nakama ships with a built-in diagnostic tool which is particular useful when you need support or otherwise are looking to diagnose an issue.
+Nakama ships with a built-in diagnostic tool which is particularly useful when you need support or otherwise are looking to diagnose an issue.

-Running `nakama doctor` generate a report that details the server's configuration and environment.
+Running `nakama doctor` generates a report that details the server's configuration and environment.
 By default, the diagnostic tool looks for a Nakama node to connect to on the local machine, but this can be changed:

 | Flags     | description
 | -----     | -----------